11 Easy Caviar Recipes and Essential Techniques

 Here are caviar-centric apps that you can whip up at the beginning of your next dinner party.

-1. Roasted New Potatoes with Caviar
+1. Roasted New Potatoes With Caviar

 No matter how you shape your potatoes, be sure to properly douse them with olive oil and season them lightly so that they attain that signature crispy exterior in the oven.
-From there, it’s all about layering your favorite crème fraiche and caviar on top to serve.
+From there, it’s all about layering your favorite crème fraîche and caviar on top to serve.

-2. Caviar Tartare with Salmon and Tomato
+2. Caviar Tartare With Salmon and Tomato

-Even the harshest food critics have a taste for quality tartare; the fresh and bright ingredients are a necessity to bring this delicate dish to life.
+Even the harshest food critics have a taste for quality tartare — the fresh and bright ingredients are a necessity to bring this delicate dish to life.

 3. Creative Caviar Canapés